Suspect in fatal Suffield hit-and-run confessed with police closing in

 A friend of the victim, Meghan Anne Voisine, told police a very different story.

 The friend said she believed Voisine stood up just as the vehicle hit her.
-She said Voisine "hit the hood and was carried a long ways down the road," according to the report, which bears a police sergeant's illegible signature.
+She said Voisine "hit the hood and was carried a long ways down the road," according to the report.

 The report says Voisine was located "approximately 65 feet north of the area of impact."

 After Seymour confessed, Suffield police charged him with evading responsibility for an accident involving a death, which carries two to 20 years in prison and a fine up to $20,000, and driving under suspension, a much less serious offense.
-Police held Seymour over the weekend on $750,000 bond.
+Police held Seymour over the weekend in lieu of a $750,000 bond.

 In Hartford Superior Court on Monday, Judge Kimberly P. Massicotte raised the bond to $800,000.
 The judge said she was "greatly concerned about public safety," adding that the accident wouldn't have happened if Seymour had obeyed the law.